BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Experiments

 \section{Experiments}

-To comprehensively validate the performance of our method across diverse testing scenarios and on carrier vehicles with different motion patterns, we select three widely-used public datasets (NCLT \cite{carlevaris2016university}, Oxford \cite{maddern20171}, and KITTI \cite{geiger2013vision}) for comparison with other MVO methods.
-Additionally, we collect our own multi-floor ZJH-VO Multi-Scale dataset to test the consistency and generalization of our model across different scene scales.
+To comprehensively validate our method on ground robots with different motion patterns and across diverse environments, we select three public datasets (KITTI \cite{geiger2013vision}, Oxford \cite{barnes2020oxford}, and NCLT \cite{carlevaris2016university}) that range from suburban and urban driving to campus-level navigation.
+Additionally, we collect the ZJH-VO dataset to extend the evaluation into indoor structured environments where no suitable public benchmark exists.
+Together, these four datasets span diverse outdoor and indoor environments with varied spatial scales and motion characteristics.